Bob & Carol & Ted & Alice: Production

 Director Paul Mazursky was inspired by an article he read in Time magazine about Fritz Perls, a "gestalt therapist" that was described as being in a hot tub with naked people at a place called the Esalen Institute (located in the Slates Hot Springs in Big Sur, California), a place formed in 1962 dealing with New Age therapy.
 Mazursky went there with his wife as the only two people in the group who knew each other.
 This, alongside further collaboration in Palm Springs with writing partner Larry Tucker, resulted in a final script.
 Mazursky, having been denied the chance to direct I Love You, Alice B. Toklas, a script he wrote with Tucker, insisted on directing.
 Producer Mike Frankovich expressed interest.
 Mazursky insisted on directing, citing his direction of a short called Last Year at Malibu and his study of acting alongside observing camerawork from the aforementioned Toklas film and studying editing at the University of Southern California at night as credentials.
 Frankovich accepted him as director, while Tucker would produce and Frankovich served as executive producer.
 For the psychotherapist scene, Mazursky cast his own therapist Donald F. Muhich that he had been seeing to act opposite Dyan Cannon.
 Muhich would appear in three further films with Mazursky as director.

 The original ending in the first draft involved the four characters crying in each other's arms after an aborted orgy, complete with pulling themselves together on their way to a Tony Bennett show.
-Instead, Mazursky went with an ending that sees the characters walk with each other back outside while "What the World Needs Now Is Love" plays in the background, which he called his "Fellini ending" (as it resembled the ending to 8½ (1963)).
+Instead, Mazursky went with an ending that sees the characters walk with each other back outside while "What the World Needs Now Is Love" plays in the background, which he called his "Fellini ending", as it resembled the ending to 8½ (1963).
 Addressing complaints of the ending being a cop-out in 1970, he stated that "The easiest thing in the world would have been to show those four making it together in that bed.
 But it became obvious to us that these four people in these circumstances couldn't possibly have done it.”

 Musical score and soundtrack

 The film score was composed, arranged and conducted by Quincy Jones and featured Jackie DeShannon performing Burt Bacharach and Hal David's "What the World Needs Now Is Love" and Sarah Vaughan performing "I know that my Redeemer liveth" from Part III of Handel's Messiah.
 The soundtrack album was released on the Bell label in 1969.

 The Vinyl Factory said "in 1969 (a busy year for the man), Jones produced this sparkling score, with its lavish string arrangements and jazzy interludes. ...
-What sounds like a lot work went into an unconventional soundtrack for an unconventional movie about sexual experimentation".
+What sounds like a lot of work went into an unconventional soundtrack for an unconventional movie about sexual experimentation".